List of ambassadors of the United Kingdom to China

 The British ambassador to China is the United Kingdom's foremost diplomatic representative in the People's Republic of China, and in charge of the UK's diplomatic mission in China.
 The ambassador's official title is His Brittanic Majesty's Ambassador to the People's Republic of China.

 The UK recognized the People's Republic of China in 1950, although the PRC did not agree to the exchange of ambassadors until 1972.
 Prior to this, the United Kingdom had sent ministers to the Qing Empire and variously ministers and ambassadors to the Republic of China.
 The Embassy offices have been located in Peking (Beijing), Nanking (Nanjing), or both.
-Currently the British Ambassador to China is Caroline Wilson, she became ambassador in September 2020.
+Currently, the British Ambassador to China is Peter Wilson, who was appointed in August 2025, and presented his letter of credence to the President of China, Xi Jinping, on 16 January 2026.